 full time, full-time, part time, part-time: Hyphenate when used as a compound modifier.
 She works full time.
 She is a full-time employee.

-GED: Stands for general educational development; GED is acceptable on first reference but it is an adjective and must be followed by "degree" or "diploma."
+GED®: Stands for general educational development; GED® is acceptable on first reference but it is an adjective and must be followed by "degree" or "diploma" and be used with the registered trademark symbol.

 GEENA: Gender and Ethnic Equity Networking Assistance; GEENA Project acceptable on first reference